 RACF staff is also responsible for identifying, evaluating and protecting all cultural resources on Fort Lee.
 If you find a possible cultural resource, leave it in place and call the Cultural Resource Manager (734-4434) or Staff Archaeologist (765-7026).
 In accordance with Fort Lee Policy No. 03-12, enacted April 6 2012, it is illegal to metal detect on Fort Lee.
 It is important to understand the cultural resources program relies on the general public to help meet its mission.
 It is illegal to remove or damage artifacts or archaeological sites on federal property.
 If you see something which may be historic, please do not hesitate to contact us.

 The Fort Lee Regional Archaeological Curation Facility features a variety of outreach programs designed to teach students, individuals or groups about the exciting field of archaeology.
 If you are interested in participating please contact the Cultural Resources Manager or Curator for more information.
 The public exhibit room showcases over 700 artifacts recovered from right here on Fort Lee.
 The facility also has a demonstration area where students can experience first-hand the skills and techniques involved in archaeological excavation.

-The facility is located at the corner of Shop Road and 22 Street, behind the U.S. Army Quartermaster Museum and U.S. Army Women’s Museum.
+Building 5222 is located at the corner of Shop Road and 22nd Street, behind the U.S. Army Quartermaster Museum and the U.S. Army Women’s Museum. behind the U.S. Army Quartermaster Museum and U.S. Army Women’s Museum.
 It is open to the public Monday-Friday 8:00-4:30 or by appointment.
 Call any of the CRP Staff Contacts for more information.

 For more information feel free to call the CRM or email email@example.com